 Police: Deadly Tuesday morning crash on I-12 E at 10/12 split

-BATON ROUGE - A deadly crash on I-12 EB at the 10/12 split claimed the life of at least one individual Tuesday (Dec.
-8) morning, officials say.
+BATON ROUGE - A deadly crash on I-12 EB at the 10/12 split claimed the life of at least one individual Tuesday, Dec.
+8, officials say.

-Representatives with the Baton Rouge Police Department (BRPD) have confirmed that the incident was a single-vehicle crash, which they're referring to as a 'traffic homicide.'
+Representatives with the Baton Rouge Police Department confirmed the incident Tuesday morning involved one vehicle.
 As of 7 a.m., the East Baton Rouge Parish Coroner has been called to the scene.

-At this time, additional details related to the crash are limited; this article will be updated as authorities continue to respond to the tragic incident.
+At this time, additional details related to the crash are limited.

 For continual traffic advisories, watch Ashley Fruge's reports on 2une In on WBRZ Plus from 7 a.m. until 9 a.m. and follow her on Twitter at @AshleyWBRZ.